Dominic Zamprogna

-Dominic Zamprogna (/zæmˈprɒgnə/, [dzamˈproɲɲa]; born April 21, 1979) is a Canadian actor and voice artist.
+Dominic Zamprogna (/zæmˈprɒgnə/, [dzamˈproɲɲa]; born April 21, 1979) is a Canadian television actor and voice artist.
 He is perhaps best known for his roles on the television series Edgemont, Battlestar Galactica and General Hospital.

 Early life

 Zamprogna was born in Hamilton, Ontario, Canada.
 His parents operated a dance school and his father, Lou Zamprogna, was a dancer, choreographer, and ran an acting school at Theatre Aquarius.
 Zamprogna is the brother of Gema Zamprogna and twin of Amanda Zamprogna (both are actresses).
 He is of Italian descent.

 As a child, Dominic enjoyed soccer and basketball and wanted to become a small athlete.
 He had some roles as a child actor, including F/X2 and the popular series Are You Afraid of the Dark?, in which he played Rush in "The Tale of Cutter's Treasure Part 1 and Part 2" and Jed in "The Tale of the Full Moon".

 He attended the University of Toronto briefly, but left, later noting "I was no good at school work."